NashTech-Labs/akka-typed-scala3/README.md

 ### Usage

 This is a simple sbt project built using Scala3.
-You can compile code with `sbt compile` and run it with `sbt run`, `sbt console` will start a Dotty REPL.
+You can compile code with `sbt compile` ,run it with `sbt run` and execute test cases with `sbt test`.
+The command `sbt console` will start a Dotty REPL.

 ### About the Project
 The project is based on akka-typed actors.
 There are mainly 3 actors in this project